rabihkodeih/leadbook/README.md

     /company/{ticker_symbol}/ [GET]

 A more detailed description can be found [**here**](https://k7zpzfkps8.execute-api.us-east-2.amazonaws.com/production/docs/).
-An already deployed version on AWS lambda clound where the following urls are available:
+An already deployed version on AWS lambda cloud is available with the following urls:

 **1. Admin**